laurarusanescu/DevOps-Tech-Summer-Practice-2024/MariaFelecan/Docker/lab-7-bind-mounts.md

     sh: This starts a shell session in the container.
     -c: This flag tells the shell to execute the command that follows in quotes. ls /usr/share/nginx/html: This lists the contents of the directory /usr/share/nginx/html within the container

+    When you’re actively working on an application it is inconvenient to have to stop the container, rebuild the image, and run a new version every time you make a change to your source code.

+    One way to streamline this process is to mount the source code directory on the local machine into the running container.
+This will allow any changes made to the files on the host to be immediately reflected in the container.

+    We do this using something called a bind mount.